 There is considerable debate over whether encyclopedic political knowledge is necessary for meaningful participation.
-One camp argues that citizens can overcome a dearth of knowledge by utilizing cues and shortcuts (Lupia 1994; Freedman, Franz, and Goldstein 2004; Franz et al. 2007).
-Others argue that citizens lacking some baseline knowledge cannot properly apply such cues (Lau and Redlawsk 2001), which leads to suboptimal decision making (Bartels 1996).
-Nonetheless, knowledge scales are the most commonly employed indicator of political sophistication and political awareness (Luskin 1987; Lodge, McGraw, and Stroh 1989; Zaller 1992; Delli Carpini and Keeter 1993).
+One camp argues that citizens can overcome a dearth of knowledge by utilizing cues and shortcuts (Freedman, Franz, Goldstein 2004; Franz, Freedman, Goldstein and Ridout 2007; Lupia 1994).
+Others argue that citizens lacking some baseline knowledge cannot properly apply such cues (Lau and Redlawsk, 2001), which leads to suboptimal decision making (Bartels 1996).
+Nonetheless, knowledge scales are the most commonly employed indicator of political sophistication and political awareness (Lodge, McGraw, and Stroh 1989; Luskin 1987; Delli Carpini and Keeter 1993; Zaller 1992).

-2.1 Determinants of Knowledge
+Determinants of Knowledge

 A large body of research focuses on the determinants of political knowledge.
 Thus, scholars seek to compare the knowledge levels of various groups.
 Scholars have widely accepted that cognitive ability and interest increase political knowledge (Luskin 1990; Highton 2009).
 Research suggests that education, on the other hand, has little or no effect on political knowledge after controlling for its determinants (Luskin 1990; Highton 2009).
 There is more controversy about the other potential determinants of knowledge.
-Luskin (1990) finds no effect of age on knowledge, whereas Lau and Redlawsk (2008) find that age increases factual information while decreasing information processing abilities.
-Likewise, Luskin (1990) finds no media exposure effect, whereas Prior (2005) finds that media choice has a large effect on knowledge levels.
+Luskin (1990) finds no effect of age on knowledge, while Lau and Redlawsk (2008) find that age increases factual information while decreasing information processing abilities.
+Likewise, Luskin (1990) finds no media exposure effect, while Prior (2005) finds that media choice has a large effect on knowledge levels.

-A recurring finding in the literature is that women are less knowledgeable than men (Delli Carpini and Keeter 1996, 2000; Verba, Burns, and Schlozman 1997; Frazer and McDonald 2003).
-Scholars have attributed this knowledge gap, in part, to women's lower propensity to guess (Mondak and Anderson 2004; Lizotte and Sidman 2009), interviewer effects (McGlone, Aronson, and Kobryonowicz 2006), and gender-based differences on the strength of association between personal characteristics and knowledge (Dow 2009).
-The gap remains after controlling for these considerations, and the estimated size of the gap varies greatly between studies.
+A recurring finding in the literature is that women are less knowledgeable than men (Delli Carpini and Keeter 1996, 2000; Frazer and McDonald 2003; Verba, Burns, and Schlozman 1997).
+Scholars have attributed this knowledge gap, in part, to women's lower propensity to guess (Lizotte and Sidman, 2009; Mondak and Anderson 2004), interviewer effects (McGlone, Aronson, and Kobryonowicz 2006), and gender-based differences on the strength of association between personal characteristics and knowledge (Dow 2009).
+The gap remains after controlling for these considerations and the estimated size of the gap varies greatly between studies.
 The content of knowledge scales is also under scrutiny as a growing body of literature suggests that the substance of knowledge batteries is biased toward male conceptions of politics while excluding the considerations most important to many females.
-Recent research suggests that the knowledge gap disappears on issues of practical relevance to women, such as social services, government benefits, and female representation in government (Stolle and Gidengil 2010; Dolan 2011).
+Recent research suggests that the knowledge gap disappears on issues of practical relevance to women such as social services, government benefits, and female representation in government (Dolan 2011; Stolle and Gidengil 2010).
 If the political wants and needs of men and women differ, then relevant political considerations should be expected to vary along gender lines as well.